openshift/windows-machine-config-operator/docs/vsphere-prerequisites.md

 on every node which helps in resolving the internal API server URL.
 The external API endpoint should have been created as part of the
 [cluster install](https://docs.openshift.com/container-platform/4.5/installing/installing_vsphere/installing-vsphere-installer-provisioned.html).

+An example to automate the VM golden image creation can be found [here](vsphere_ci/README.md)